 Unless you’ve been living under a rock for the past few weeks, you’ve probably noticed ransomware in the news.
-Most notably, you’ve heard of WannaCry, a ransomware computer worm that made many headlines this month.
+Most notably, you’ve heard of WannaCry, a ransomware computer worm that made many headlines in May 2017.
 This ransomware attack, starting on May 12, 2017, infected more than 230,000 computers in over 150 countries.
 Russia, Ukraine, India, and Taiwan suffered the most infections.

 The UK’s NHS (National Health System) was also heavily affected by WannaCry.
 In England and Scotland, staff had to resort to tried-and-true technologies like pencil and paper.
 Unlike many ransomware viruses, which wriggle their way into the computers and networks through phishing and social engineering, the hackers behind WannaCry exploited a massive vulnerability in some Windows operating systems, including Windows XP, that allowed the worm to enter insufficiently-protected networks with astonishing ease.